Pound, euro stabilize against dollar as EU weighs Brexit delay

 Johnson has said if the deadline is deferred to the end of January he would call an election by Christmas.

 Foreign exchange trading was generally quiet following a sell-off in the pound on Tuesday but both the pound and euro gained against the dollar late Wednesday.
-Against the dollar, the pound was last up 0.37% to $1.292 GBP=.
-The euro EUR= was up 0.1% to $1.114.
-Against the euro, the pound was 0.28% stronger at 86.17 pence EURGBP=.
+Against the dollar, the pound was last up 0.37% to $1.292.
+The euro was up 0.1% to $1.114.
+Against the euro, the pound was 0.28% stronger at 86.17 pence .

 “After the slide in sterling we saw yesterday we are actually seeing a bit of a stabilization this afternoon,” said Shaun Osborne, chief foreign exchange strategist at Scotia Capital.